Abstract

 Fold both sleeves inside and then fold the T-Shirt in half from bottom to top.

-2. Performance on Trousers Fold (TF) on Various Trousers.
+2. Performance on Trousers Fold on Various Trousers.

 Example 1